iNKORE-NET/Translations/namespaces/site-home/content/community/rules-common.en-us.md

 **Mind Your Energy**: Negativity should be respected, however, spreading it around is really not cool.
 Keep it to yourself.
 Treat everyone, including staff, <u>with respect and kindness</u>.

+**Every Inch Counts**: No <u>spamming, or sending the same and meaningless messages</u> (like some stickers, etc.; also those where one person says something and then a bunch of people follow up saying the same thing).
+The screen space is public and limited, it's not your home, you can't just take it.
+Boring spamming will only waste the time of those who are really looking for information, and make the group chaotic.
+Also, please do not split one message into multiple messages, this will make the group messy, please try to express the complete meaning in one message.

 ## 2. Content Standards

 **Never Talk about State Affairs**: Avoid discussing <u>politics, religion, race, sexuality, or other sensitive topics</u>.
 This includes sharing content that could be considered illegal or harmful.
 Neither praise, comment, nor criticize any political, religion party, figures, events, or any other sensitive topics.